onescales/google-sheet-api/README.md

 - Name the sheet (for example "Sheet1")
 3. Create Apps Script
 4. Set Permissions of Apps Script and Publish
+Make sure to deploy as "Web app" and copy the script URL: https://script.google.com/macros/s/xxxxxxxxxxxxxx/exec (make sure to replace the x's with your ID)
-5. Test and Enjoy!
+5. Test
-Take the "".. and Use it in the Following Way:
+Take the "Script URL" and Use it in the Following Way:
 a.
 Read the Sheet
-- Add to the end of the "...." ?path=Sheet1&action=read
+- Add to the end of the "Script URL" ?path=Sheet1&action=read
 b.
 Write to the Sheet (Add a new row)
 - Add to the end of the "...." ?path=Sheet1&action=write
+6. Start Using It!
+Enjoy!

 # Additional Notes
 - This script before writing to bottom of sheet, will check for duplicates.
 It you are trying to write a value that already exists in the sheet, it will decline you and let you know.